racistnoob/erotic-dev/resources/[Framework]/ConnectQueue/README.md

 ## How to use / Examples
 ---
-To use the API add `server_script "@connectqueue/connectqueue.lua"` at the top of the `__resource.lua` file in question.
+To use the API add `server_script "@ConnectQueue/ConnectQueue.lua"` at the top of the `__resource.lua` file in question.
-I would also suggest adding `dependency "connectqueue"` to it aswell.
+I would also suggest adding `dependency "ConnectQueue"` to it aswell.
 You may now use any of the functions below, anywhere in that resource.

 ### OnReady